 The proposed approach requires computing reachability online for short time intervals.
-Previous hybrid systems reachability algorithms, however, were not designed for real-time computation.
-For this reason, in Section IV, we propose a realtime reachability algorithm based on mixed face lifting [4] which is compatible with the imprecise computation model in real-time scheduling literature [5].
+Previous hybrid systems reachability algorithms, however, were not designed for real-time computation and furthermore almost always require the use of numerous complex libraries for either performing simulations or for representing sets of reachable states as some geometric data structure (such as support functions, polytopes, zonotopes, symbolic expressions, etc.).
+For this reason, in Section 4, we propose a realtime reachability algorithm based on mixed face lifting [Dang 2000] that is compatible with the imprecise computation model in the real-time scheduling literature [Lin et al. 1987].
 Real-time reachability has applications beyond Simplex, and is presented as a general online reachability approach.
-Next, we evaluate the proposed unified Simplex design in Section V. In order to provide a direct comparison, we use the existing system model from earlier Simplex work of an inverted pendulum system with saturation.
-The run-time approach significantly expands the space where the complex controller may be used.

-Other work related to Simplex and reachability is then presented in Section VI, followed by conclusions in Section VII.
+Next, we evaluate the proposed unified Simplex design in Section 5, on both x86 and embedded microprocessors.
+In order to provide a direct comparison, we use the existing system model from earlier Simplex work of an inverted pendulum system with saturation.
+The run-time approach significantly expands the space where the complex/smart controller may be used.
+Other research efforts related to Simplex and reachability are then presented in Section 6, followed by conclusions and directions for future work in Section 7.

-II.
-BACKGROUND
+2. BACKGROUND AND CONTRIBUTIONS

-There have been several verified design methodologies for systems which use the Simplex Architecture.
+There have been several verified design methodologies for systems that use the Simplex Architecture.
 Before going into their details, we first present useful definitions.

-The system is defined with a set of operational constraints, such as limits of actuators, physical restrictions, invariant safety properties which cannot be violated, or linearization boundaries where the model is considered valid.
+The system is defined with a set of operational constraints, such as limits of actuators, physical restrictions, invariant safety properties that cannot be violated, or linearization boundaries where the model is considered valid.

-Definition.
-States which do not violate any of the operational constraints are called admissible states.
-Those which violate the constraints are called inadmissible states.
+DEFINITION 1.
+States that do not violate any of the operational constraints are called admissible states.
+Those that violate the constraints are called inadmissible states.

-From this definition, we can then define the set of states that are recoverable for a particular control strategy, assumed to be a given safety controller in the Simplex architecture.
+From this definition, we can define the set of states that are recoverable for a particular control strategy, assumed to be a given safety controller in the Simplex architecture.

-Definition.
+DEFINITION 2.
 The set of recoverable states is a subset of the admissible states, such that if the given safety controller is used from these states, all future states will remain admissible.